-Learning Ground is offering strong community leadership in behavioural change management and the Parenting (Family Life) Programme has been an excellent development for families of the area.
+Learning Ground is offering strong community leadership in behavioural change management and the Family Life Programme has been an excellent development for families of the area.

 Chain Reaction continues to strive to encourage Australia's citizens to volunteer to become engaged in the communities of which they are a part.
 Exclusion is increasingly difficult to break as we witness a number of divides operating strenuously in community be they socio-economic, religious, ethnic, age, gender or city/rural and the like.
+Family violence and substance abuses are ever present in local communities.

-We are pleased to have made a significant contribution to the development of the government's strategic plan for volunteering over the next decade as a way forward in breaking the exclusion cycle and look forward to enhancing our partnership with Volunteering Australia in the area of volunteering and citizen engagement in the years ahead.
+We are pleased to be making a significant contribution to the development of the government's strategic plan for volunteering over the next decade as a way forward in breaking the exclusion cycle and are most proactive to enhancing our partnership with Volunteering Australia in the area of volunteering and citizen engagement in preparation for the 23rd International Association for Volunteer Effort World Volunteer Conference.